OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 OnSSET Model
 =============

-OnSSET determines the least-cost electrification strategy in a region based on minimizing LCOE.
+OnSSET determines the least-cost electrification strategy in a region based on minimizing the Levelized Cost of Electricity generation (LCOE).
 The study area is divided into a mesh of square grid cells, then four parameters determine the LCOE per location assuming full electrification by 2030:

-1)  Target level and quality of energy access, i.e., the amount of electricity that already electrified and yet to be electrified households will be provided with, measured in kWh/household/year.
+1)  Target level and quality of energy access, i.e., the amount of electricity that already electrified and yet to be electrified households will be provided with, measured in kWh/person/year.

-2)  Population density, measured in households/km^2.
+2)  Population density, measured in people/km^2.

 3)  Local grid connection characteristics including the distance from the nearest grid (km) and the average national cost of grid supplied electricity ($/kWh).